 Each summer the U.S. Attorneys' Offices are among the most popular destinations for Yale law student summer employment and for law students generally.
 The number of law students hired by each USAO varies by the size of the district and their attitude toward student assistance.
-For example, the projected number of summer volunteers needed for summer 2010 for these popular offices was:
+For example, the projected number of summer volunteers needed for summer 2013 for these popular offices is:

-- the District of Columbia-100; - the Eastern District of New York-79 (24 Civil and 55 Criminal); - the Southern District of New York-60: - the Eastern District of Pennsylvania-25; - the Northern District of California-22 (San Francisco: 12 Criminal and 4 Civil, San Jose: 4 Criminal and 2 Civil); and - the District of Connecticut-18 (New Haven 10, Hartford 4, and Bridgeport 4).
+- the District of Columbia-100

+- the Eastern District of New York-79 (24 Civil and 55 Criminal)

+- the Southern District of New York-50 to 55

+- the Eastern District of Pennsylvania-25

+- the District of Connecticut-18 (New Haven 10, Hartford 4, and Bridgeport 4).

-Projections for these and other USAOs are available in Volunteer Summer Legal Intern Positions, produced by the DOJ in December preceding the summer in question and found on the CDO reception area shelves, or on the Internet at www.usdoj.gov/oarm under Opportunities for Law Students and then under Volunteer Legal Intern Recruitment.
+Projections for these and other USAOs are available in Volunteer Summer Legal Intern Positions, produced by the DOJ in December preceding the summer in question and found on the CDO reception area shelves or on the Internet at www.usdoj.gov/oarm under Legal Careers at Justice, then Opportunities for Law Students & Entry-Level Attorneys and then under Volunteer Legal Intern Opportunities.